Towerism/stegosaurus/README.md

 ## Roadmap

-- Basic functionality (least-significant-bit, text-only), hiding data in images (.bmp files only)
+- Basic functionality (least-significant-bit, text-only), hiding data in images (.bmp files only), retrieving data from images
+- Encrypting data with passphrase
 - Support for sound files (.wav files only)
 - Add more steganographic methods (e.g. customizing how many LSBs).
 - Probably more to come

+## Development

+Build using `cargo build`, and run tests with `cargo test`